 3. In this experiment, your variable factor is the shape of the object.
 How will you control all the other factors?
 For each factor listed above, write down how you will keep it constant during the experiment.
-Include exact details about where that constant will be set.
+Include exact details about the value of the constant.
 The first one is done for you.